Frequently Asked Questions

 Incentive Options 1 & 2: There are not any test events.

-Incentive Option 3: In the absence of a full resource duration program event during a participation month, a VPP aggregator must define one or more test events that lasts as long as the resource duration associated with each aggregation to substantiate a demonstrated capacity value.
+Incentive Option 3: In the absence of a full duration day-ahead storage VPP event during a participation month, a storage VPP aggregator must define a full-duration test event per aggregation to substantiate its demonstrated capacity value.
 The VPP aggregator must communicate test event details such as date, start time, and end time to the CEC in their claim submission.
-The test hours must be consistent with the relative price trigger (that is, must occur during hours with the highest consecutive local marginal prices (LMPs) within the program hours) and last for the duration of the capacity commitment.
-Test events may coincide with a shorter duration program event.
-If the program events called during a month are shorter than the resource duration of an aggregation, a provider may extend the event with test hours to reach the full resource duration required for the aggregation.
-In this case, both program event hours and test hours will be used in the capacity calculation.
-A virtual power plant (VPP) aggregator may apply the highest performance of multiple test events as the demonstrated capacity.
-Up to one test event per month will count towards the maximum number of DSGS events, in the absence of a full duration event.*
+The test hours must occur during hours with the highest consecutive local marginal prices (LMPs) within the program hours and last for the duration of the capacity commitment.
+VPP aggregators must notify the CEC of test events no later than 3:00 p.m. on the day preceding the planned test event.
+The storage VPP aggregator must provide the CEC with the hours of the planned test event, the UDC service territory, and nominated duration of the storage VPP(s) that will participate in the test event.

 -